Chen Weitong's personal exhibition "Equinox"

 Profile

 Born in Tainan, Taiwan.
-He received a master's degree in global art practice from the Graduate School of Fine Arts, Tokyo University of the Arts.
-Growing up surrounded by picture books, he was passionate about creating his own poetic world on paper.
-For Chen, writing is an act of capturing fragments of life, and poetry has become another form of pictorial expression.
+He received a master's degree in fine arts from the Graduate School of Fine Arts, Tokyo University of the Arts.
+As a child, he grew up surrounded by picture books and was passionate about building his own poetic world on paper.
+For Chen Weiting, writing is the act of capturing fragments of life, and poetry has become another form of pictorial expression.

-His works mainly use acrylic paints and oil-based pastels, often accompanied by poems that correspond to visual effects.
-This poem provides a suggestive clue to the work, depicting the intersection of childhood and adult experiences and the ideal utopia he saw.
+His works mainly use acrylic paints and oil-based pastels, often accompanied by visual effects and corresponding poems.
+It is this poem that gives suggestive clues to the work, depicting the intersection of childhood and adult experiences, as well as the ideal utopia he sees.

-In recent years, Chen's works have been widely exhibited internationally, including in New York, Hong Kong, Spain, Dubai, Thailand and Japan.
-Winner of the 42 Ueno Royal Museum Art Painting Grand Prize, the Shibuya Awards 2021 (Grand Prize) and the Shibuya Awards 2023 (Tomio Koyama Jury Prize).
-He also received a grant from the Arts Council Tokyo and the CAF Award 2022 (Japan Contemporary Art Foundation).
-His works are housed in the Liho Culture and Art Foundation and Taichung Dali Art Park.
+In recent years, Chen Weiting's works have been widely exhibited internationally, including in New York, Hong Kong, Spain, Dubai, Thailand, and Japan.
+He won the 42nd Ueno Royal Museum of Art Painting Grand Prize (selected), Shibuya Awards 2021 (Grand Prize), and Shibuya Awards 2023 (Tomio Koyama Jury Award).
+He has also received a Arts Council Tokyo grant and a CAF Award 2022 (Japan Foundation for the Promotion of Contemporary Art).
+His works are in the collections of the Libao Culture and Arts Foundation and the Taichung Dali Art Park.
 He is currently based in Tokyo.